SeaDve/seadve.github.io/content/blog/9-gsoc-2023-final-overview/index.md

 ## Future Plans

-While most of the tasks in the proposal have been completed, there are still a few things that need to be done.
-This includes the following:
+While most of the tasks in the proposal have been completed, there are still a few things that need to be done, including the following:

 1. Optimizing performance
 2. Hunting and squashing bugs: